 Direct Unsubsidized Loans are also for undergraduate students, but they aren’t disbursed based on your financial situation.
 The government doesn’t cover the cost of interest while you’re in school, so interest will accumulate throughout your time in college.
 You have the option to pay off the interest while you’re still a student, or you can wait until you start repaying your loans after the grace period—just keep in mind that unlike with Subsidized Loans, you’re responsible for paying the interest from this time period, not the government.

-The fourth type is the Direct PLUS Loan for parents .
+The fourth type is the Direct PLUS Loan for parents.
 This loan is for the parents of undergraduate students, so the parents would apply for and are held responsible for paying back the loan.
-Direct PLUS Loans for parents are also unsubsidized.
+Parent PLUS Loans are also unsubsidized.

-Not-so-fun fact: Direct PLUS Loans require a credit check , unlike Direct Subsidized and Unsubsidized Loans.
+Direct PLUS Loans require a credit check, unlike Direct Subsidized and Unsubsidized Loans.